Reedham railway station (Norfolk): History

 The Eastern Counties Railway (ECR) and its rival the Eastern Union Railway (EUR) were both sizing up the NR to acquire and expand their railway empire.
 The ECR trumped the EUR by taking over the NR, including Reedham Station on 8 May 1848.

 The ECR reopened Cantley in 1851, once again making it the next station west.

-By the 1860s the railways in East Anglia were in financial trouble, and most were leased to the Eastern Counties Railway, which wished to amalgamate formally but could not obtain government agreement for this until an Act of Parliament on 7 August 1862, when the Great Eastern Railway (GER) was formed by the amalgamation.
-Actually, Reedham became a GER station on 1 July 1862 when the GER took over the ECR and the EUR before the Bill received the Royal Assent.
+By the 1860s the railways in East Anglia were in financial trouble, and most were leased to the Eastern Counties Railway, which wished to amalgamate formally but could not obtain government agreement for this until the Great Eastern Railway Act 1862 (25 & 26 Vict. c. ccxxiii) was passed on 7 August 1862, when the Great Eastern Railway (GER) was formed by the amalgamation.
+Actually, Reedham became a GER station on 1 July 1862 when the GER took over the ECR and the EUR before the bill received royal assent.

 By the first decade of the last Century the GER started building new stations at Reedham and at Haddiscoe.
 On 9 May 1904 Haddiscoe Station was closed and replaced by Haddiscoe Low Level on a new site.
 On 1 June 1904 the GER opened today's Reedham Station and closed the Y&NR station which was 300 metres East of the new station.

 The system settled down for the next 17 years, apart from the disruption of the First World War.
 The difficult economic circumstances that existed after the war led the Government to pass the Railways Act 1921, which led to the creation of the Big Four.
 The GER amalgamated with several other companies to form the London and North Eastern Railway (LNER).
 Reedham became a LNER station on 1 January 1923.

 In 1928 the LNER renamed Reedham as Reedham (Norfolk) to distinguish it from the Southern Railway) station of Reedham-Surrey.

 At nationalisation in 1948, the station and its services were transferred to the Eastern Region of British Railways.

 Following the privatisation of British Rail, Railtrack became responsible for infrastructure maintenance in 1994.
 Following Railtrack's financial problems Network Rail took over operation of the infrastructure in 2002.

 The station and its operations came under the Anglia Railways franchise in 1997.
 Subsequently, National Express East Anglia, then known as One, took over management in 2004.

 The station, along with its services, were transferred to Abellio Greater Anglia in 2012.

 In October 2018, Network Rail remodelled the Reedham Junction layout and begun the resignalling process, temporarily closing the Berney Arms line to Great Yarmouth.
 It reopened on 24 February 2020.